Members of CERC | Christ Evangelical Reformed Church (CERC)

 Ashley Tang

-I was born and raised in a Christian family in KL, attending Lutheran church regularly, but my understanding of Christianity was self-centered and based on a faulty theology of salvation.
+I was born and raised in a Christian family in KL, attending church regularly, but my understanding of Christianity was self-centered and based on a faulty theology of salvation.
 Through Sunway SOLIDD and CERC, I learned the "Godness of God in salvation" through studies on Ephesians and Romans, which corrected my soteriology and gave me a God-centered view of salvation.
 My growth in CERC, particularly in ecclesiology, challenged me to love Jesus through loving his church, discerning evil, and taking priestly action against it.
 Now, I strive to deny my individualism and passivity, evangelizing to non-Christians, defending the gospel among Christians, and actively participating in church life.

 Jade Lee